mk-fg/reliable-discord-client-irc-daemon/README.rst

 Multiple ini files can be specified with -c option, overriding each other in sequence.

-Last one will be updated wrt [state], token= and similar runtime stuff, so it can be useful to specify persistent config with auth and options, and separate (initially empty) one for such dynamic state.
+Last one will be updated wrt [state], token= and similar runtime stuff, as well as any values set via #rdircd.control channel commands, so it can be useful to specify persistent config with auth and options, and separate (initially empty) one for such dynamic state.